 The climate, coastal location and the evolving culture of Byron Bay has given rise to a 'Byron style' which can be characterised as informal, light weight construction and is referred to in this Section as the 'Byron vernacular' and the 'Byron style'.
-Achieving the Byron vernacular will be reinforced within the developments' residential precincts, with the development as a whole characterised by lush vegetation, open spaces and linked landscaped areas, a mix of flat and sloping rooflines, timber, masonry and glass structures typical of the local Byron style (refer to Figure E5.1).
+Achieving the Byron vernacular will be reinforced within the developments' residential precincts, with the development as a whole ensure that the site will be characterised by lush vegetation, open spaces and linked landscaped areas, a mix of flat and sloping rooflines, timber, masonry and glass structures typical of the local Byron style of lightweight construction and tropical appearance (refer to Figure E5.1).